frank-emrich/freezeml-pldi2020-artifact/README.md

 the `~/freezeml` directory.
 This loads the config file `freezeml.config` and starts the REPL.
 The settings in `freezeml.config` implicitly load `environment.links` and make its bindings available.
-Further, it sets certain options that make the behaviour of Links more similar to the behaviour of FreezeML.
+Further, it sets certain options to align the behaviour of Links with that of FreezeML.
 See the section "Differences between Links and FreezeML" below for an explanation of these settings.

 After starting the REPL, you can type in a given example program, followed by `;;` and pressing enter.
 This will process the snippet and show its type.